arch-linux-gui/custom-installer-modules/README.md

 Tests are in /src/tests.

-Run tests with `PYTHONPATH=./src python3 -m unittest discover -s src/tests`
+Run tests with `PYTHONPATH=./src python3 -m unittest discover -s tests`

 ## How to use modules?